Notice of 2020 Annual General Meeting of Axfood Aktiebolag

-The shareholders of Axfood Aktiebolag (publ), reg. no. 556542-0824, are hereby invited to the Annual General Meeting (AGM) to be held at 5 p.m. on Thursday, 21 March 2019.
-Location: Konserthuset (Stora Salen), Hötorget (main entrance), Stockholm.
+The shareholders of Axfood Aktiebolag (publ), reg. no. 556542-0824, are hereby invited to the Annual General Meeting (AGM) to be held at 5 p.m. on Wednesday, 18 March 2020.
+Location: Oscarsteatern (Kungsgatan 63), Stockholm.
 Registration for the AGM will open at 4 p.m.

 Shareholders who wish to participate in the proceedings of the Annual General Meeting must:

-• be registered as a shareholder in the register of shareholders maintained by Euroclear Sweden AB as per Friday, 15 March 2019, and
+- be registered in the register of shareholders maintained by Euroclear Sweden AB as per Thursday, 12 March 2020, and

 Notification may be done in writing to Axfood Aktiebolag, “Annual General Meeting”, c/o Euroclear Sweden AB, Box 191, SE-101 23 Stockholm, Sweden, or by phone at +46-8-402 90 51, weekdays between 9 a.m. and 4 p.m.
 CET.
 Shareholders who are natural persons also have the option to notify their attendance via Axfood’s website, www.axfood.se.
 Notification must include the shareholder’s name and personal identity number or corporate identity number, address, phone number, and the number of any assistants accompanying the shareholder.

-Shareholders whose shares are registered in the name of a nominee must, in addition to notifying attendance at the Annual General Meeting, temporarily register their shares in their own names in the register of shareholders (so-called voting right registration) in order to be able to participate in the Annual General Meeting.
-Such registration must be executed by Friday, 15 March 2019 and should be requested from the shareholder’s bank or nominee well in advance of this date.
+Shareholders whose shares are registered in the name of a nominee must, in addition to notifying attendance at the Annual General Meeting, temporarily register their shares in their own names in the register of shareholders (so-called voting rights registration) in order to be able to participate in the Annual General Meeting.
+Such registration must be executed by Thursday, 12 March 2020 and should be requested from the shareholder’s bank or nominee well in advance of this date.

 Shareholders who participate via proxy or representative should send authorization documents (power of attorney and/or registration certificate) to the Company at the address above well in advance of the Annual General Meeting.
 Proxy forms can be downloaded from Axfood’s website: www.axfood.se.

-6. Presentation of the annual report and auditor’s report, of the consolidated accounts and auditor’s report for the Group for 2018, and of the auditor's statement on whether the guidelines for executive compensation have been adhered to
+- Presentation of the annual and sustainability report and auditor’s report, of the consolidated accounts and auditor’s report for the Group for 2019, and of the auditor's statement on whether the guidelines for executive compensation have been adhered to

-9. Resolution on discharge of the directors and president from liability
+- Resolution on discharge of the directors and President from liability

-10. Resolution concerning disposition of the Company’s profit in accordance with the adopted balance sheet and the record date for payment of the dividend
+- Resolution concerning disposition of the Company’s profit in accordance with the adopted balance sheet and the record dates for payment of the dividend

-11. Resolution on the number of directors and deputy directors to be elected by the Annual General Meeting
+- Resolution on the number of directors and deputy directors, and on the number of auditors and deputy auditors to be elected by the Annual General Meeting

-14. Resolution on guidelines for the Nominating Committee
+- Resolution on instructions for the Nominating Committee

 Recommendations for decision